 What Can I Do if I Witness Logging Practices that Do Not Appear to be Consistent With SFI Guidelines?

-You can call the SFI "Inconsistent Practices Hotline" at 1-800-474-1718 to report logging practices that are "inconsistent" with the guidelines of the SFI program.
-When you call, you will be asked for some basic information about the logging that is taking place.
-The SFI program will determine if the logging is being conducted by an SFI-trained logger, and if so, the complaint will be investigated by one of our district representatives until some resolution is reached.
+You can email the SFI "Inconsistent Practices Hotline" at email@example.com or email Jesse Randall at RANDAL35@MSU.EDU to report harvesting practices that are inconsistent with the SFI program principals.
+You will be asked for some basic information about the harvesting taking place or concern.
+SFI program staff will determine if the harvest is being conducted by an SFI-trained QLP and if so, the complaint will be investigated by one of our district representatives until some resolution is reached.